Sound and Complete Verification of Polynomial Networks: Background

 If the solution $\bm{z}^{*}$ with $v^{*} = f(\bm{z}^{*})_t - f(\bm{z}^{*})_{\gamma} \leq f(\bm{z})_t - f(\bm{z})_{\gamma}, \forall \bm{z} \in \mathcal{C_{\text{in}}}$ satisfies $v^{*} > 0$ then robustness is verified for the adversarial class ${\gamma}$.

-There are two main properties that we would like to have in a verification algorithm: \emph{soundness} and \emph{completeness}.
+There are two main properties that a verification algorithm admits: \emph{soundness} and \emph{completeness}.
 An algorithm is \emph{sound} (\emph{complete}) if every time it verifies (falsifies) a property, it is guaranteed to be the correct answer.
 In practice, when an algorithm is guaranteed to provide the exact global minima of \cref{eq:verif_problem}, i.e., $v^{*}$, it is said to be \emph{sound} and \emph{complete} (usually referred in the literature as simply \emph{complete} \citep{ferrari2022mnBaB}), whereas if a lower bound of it is provided $\hat{v}^{*} \leq v^{*}$, the algorithm is \emph{sound} but not \emph{complete}.
-We will not consider just \emph{complete} verification, which simply aims at looking for adversarial examples, e.g., \citet{PGD_attacks2018}.
+In our work, we will not consider just \emph{complete} verification, which simply aims at looking for adversarial examples, e.g., \citet{PGD_attacks2018}.
 For a deeper discussion on \emph{soundness} and \emph{completeness}, we refer to \citet{Liu2021VerifAlgorithms}.